 The most important measure to take to prevent the development of resistant tuberculosis bacteria is to ensure that patients are closely followed when they are treated for “ordinary” tuberculosis.
 The treatment of resistant tuberculosis demands close monitoring over a long period of time, and it is essential that the patient complete the treatment regimen.
 MDR- and XDR-TB are often a result of the patient, for various reasons, stopping the treatment too early.
 Therefore, patients need to be carefully observed during the treatment period.

 The development of resistant tuberculosis is still not an issue in Norway because of the good quality control over medicines and treatment.

 Two new drugs, bedaquiline (bedakvilin in Norwegian) and delamanid, are now being introduced.
 They have been specially developed to treat resistant tuberculosis.
 The cost of these medications is high, and the availability, for the time being, is very limited.

-Bedaquiline and delamanid show promising results in the first clinical study, and the new drugs may make it possible to shorten the demanding regimen for treating drug-resistant tuberculosis.
+Bedaquiline and delamanid makes it possible to shorten the demanding regimen for treating drug-resistant tuberculosis.
 It is vitally important that these potent new drugs are carefully managed in order to prevent future drug resistance.